dimas-fw/dimas/dimas/README.md

 ## License

-Licensed with a proprietary "NGMC" license, see [license file](https://github.com/dimas-fw/dimas/blob/main/LICENSE)
+Licensed with the fair use "NGMC" license, see [license file](https://github.com/dimas-fw/dimas/blob/main/LICENSE)

 ## Contribution